danielbodnar/awesome-stars/BY-LANG.md

 ## Lua

+- [yazi-rs/plugins](https://github.com/yazi-rs/plugins) - Place code snippets from docs into this monorepo, so that users can update more easily via package manager.
+- [ReaTeam/ReaScripts-Templates](https://github.com/ReaTeam/ReaScripts-Templates) - Templates, models, boilerplates, examples and snippets for REAPER ReaScript.
+- [Shadorain/shadovim](https://github.com/Shadorain/shadovim) - A neovim setup for the shadow warriors.
+Speed through the light with the power of shadovim built on the new Lua based neovim!
+With the highly overpowered native LSP, built in auto-completion, snippets
+- [dcampos/nvim-snippy](https://github.com/dcampos/nvim-snippy) - Snippet plugin for Neovim written in Lua
+- [L3MON4D3/LuaSnip](https://github.com/L3MON4D3/LuaSnip) - Snippet Engine for Neovim written in Lua.
 - [WillPower3309/awesome-dotfiles](https://github.com/WillPower3309/awesome-dotfiles) - Dotfiles for awesome people using the awesomewm linux environment
 - [ecosse3/nvim](https://github.com/ecosse3/nvim) - A non-minimal Neovim config built to work most efficiently with Frontend Development
 - [rafi/vim-config](https://github.com/rafi/vim-config) - Lean mean Neovim machine, carefully crafted with :heart:  Use with latest Neovim.